 Leases.
 The estate of Wayne C. Bongard is the general partner of County 17, Chanhassen Partnership; the Waconia Partnership; and the Fleninge Partnership.
-The estate of Wayne C. Bongard also controls WCB Holding LLC, a family limited liability company formed by Wayne C. Bongard, which owns approximately 37% of the Entegris common shares.
+The estate of Wayne C. Bongard also controls WCB Holdings LLC, a family limited liability company formed by Wayne C. Bongard, which owns approximately 37% of the Entegris common shares.
 Empak, one of our wholly owned subsidiaries, leases its office and three production facilities from these partnerships or from Wayne C. Bongard directly on the terms described in the following paragraphs.

 Empak entered into a lease agreement with Fleninge Partnership on June 15, 1993, to lease 4.37 acres of improved commercial real estate, located at 1501 Park Road, in Chanhassen, Minnesota, with an original term from September 1, 1993 to August 31, 2001.
-This lease is expected to be terminated on or before May 1, 2000, pursuant to the Real Estate Purchase and Sale Agreement described in the next subheading.
+This lease was terminated on May 1, 2000, pursuant to the Real Estate Purchase and Sale Agreement described in the next subheading.
 The base rent for such lease is \$19,000 per month, to be adjusted every three years based on the consumer price index.